 IMS Global Learning Consortium (IMS Global) is a nonprofit organization advancing "edtech interoperability, innovation, and learning impact."
-As part of this effort, IMS Global has developed the Comprehensive Learner Record (CLR): a secure, verifiable, and learner-centric learning record that stores and supports a learner's achievement, achievements or accomplishments, embedding that information into a portable image file, and validating and verifying it virtually.
+As part of this effort, IMS Global has developed the Comprehensive Learner Record (CLR): a secure, verifiable, achievements or accomplishments, embedding that information into a portable image file, and validating and verifying it virtually.
 The CLR is also compatible with Credential Engine, a platform and "transparent credential marketplace" that registers credentials from diplomas to badges to apprenticeships and beyond, and allows a learner to research that credential's earning, career pathways, and more.